Doctor

 A further 95 patients have come forward after a helpline was set up, highlighting the vast scale of the investigation.

-Law firm Slater and Gordon supports patients and families across the country who have suffered as a result of poor standards of care.
+At Slater and Gordon, we are committed to supporting patients and families across the country who have suffered as a result of poor standards of care.

 “This is a truly shocking situation.
 Cancer is terrible disease that touches so many families, and it is absolutely vital that cancers are not needlessly missed and that those who have received a diagnosis receive proper care,” says John Lowther, senior associate at Slater and Gordon in Newcastle.